BestTimesToVisit.com Logo

 attraction

-Witness the iconic silhouette of Angkor Wat emerge from the pre-dawn darkness, casting a magical glow on the surrounding moat.
-Arrive by 4:30 AM to secure a prime spot at the western reflection pool and watch as the sky transforms into a canvas of vibrant colors behind the ancient temple.
+Witness the iconic silhouette of Angkor Wat emerge from the pre-dawn darkness, casting a magical glow over its reflection pools.
+Arrive an hour before sunrise to secure a prime spot and soak in the spiritual atmosphere before the crowds descend.

 Best time: Nov-Feb